webetdesign/wd-cms/doc/Page.md

 The content section offers you the possibility to preset variables that are in your template.

-The authorized types are `'TEXT','TEXTAREA','WYSYWYG','MEDIA','SLIDER'`.
+The authorized types are `'TEXT','TEXTAREA','WYSYWYG','MEDIA'`.

 ### Example of custom controller